-Non-linear effects should be considered when long-haul optical links are designed with high output power OFAs.
+Non-linear effects should be considered when long-haul optical links are designed with high output power optical fibre amplifiers (OFAs).
 These effects are cumulative along the optical link and may degrade significantly the propagation.
-In the SWS, the predominant non-linear effect is generally self-phase modulation of the signal proportional to the non-linear coefficient (ratio n_2/A{eff}) multiplied by the square of its normalized amplitude.
-This non-linearity, in the presence of chromatic dispersion, induces a pulse broadening in the time domain, and a consequent impairment of system performances.
+In the single wave system (SWS), the predominant non-linear effect is generally self-phase modulation of the signal proportional to the non-linear coefficient (ratio n_2/A{eff}) multiplied by the square of its normalized amplitude.
+This non-linearity, in the presence of chromatic dispersion, induces a pulse broadening in the time domain, and a consequent impairment of system performance.
 In WDMS or DWDMS, the predominant effect is normally cross-phase modulation due to the presence of adjacent wavelengths.
 This non-linearity induces performance degradation.